SoftInstigate/restheart-website/docs/change-streams.md

 The query parameter `avars` allows to pass variables to the change stream.

-For example, the previous example *myMessages* use a variable named "*n". *If the variable is not passed via the `avars` qparam, the request fails.
+For example, the previous example *mine* use a variable named "*n". *If the variable is not passed via the `avars` qparam, the request fails.